top of page

 • Writer's pictureS.J.

 The whole runtime is filled with captivating demonstrations by the cast as no space is left untravelled in close quarters.
 Jackman especially gets several chances to shine as Frank Tassone like the tender moments with Kyle (Rafael Casal), teaching scenes with a student’s mom and when challenging the young student, Rachel (Geraldine Viswanathan).
-You could pick out many names from the cast but Viswanathan and Ray Romano (as Bob) might as well get a shout out from me.
+You could pick out many names from the cast, including Allison Janney (as Frank's accomplice Pam), but Viswanathan and Ray Romano (Bob) might as well get a shout out for their efforts.
 Viswanathan’s Rachel is eventually the person who is leading the audience along for the ride and even when apparently fictionalised for the plot, it still works.

 Makowsky’s script doesn’t reveal its cards until about halfway into the movie which keeps the perspective changes interesting during the first half.
 With every location it shows a little bit about Tassone’s personality but the script doesn’t just scream it at you, instead you as a viewer are trusted to figure it out.
 Director Cory Finley and editor Louise Ford clearly picked up on this in the editing room as the conversations and blocking have a natural rhythm in them.
 Bad Education comes out as a very enjoyable drama but you do feel at the end that it didn’t fulfil the potential of the corruption and selfishness to make things a bit more nail-biting.